PlayCover/PlayCover/README.md

 <!-- CONTACT -->
 ## Contact

-Reach out to the maintainers on the [Discord](https://discord.gg/rMv5qxGTGC).
+Email Lucas Lee at playcover@lucas.icu or reach out to the maintainers on the [Discord](https://discord.gg/rMv5qxGTGC).